SiteSupra/sitesupra-docs/docs/database_and_audit.rst

 CLI Commands
 ------------

 Please refer to SiteSupra :doc:`supra_cli` for more information.
-Basically, all Doctrine commands known by Symfony are available via SiteSupra CLI.
+All Doctrine commands known by Symfony are available via SiteSupra CLI.

 Standard event listeners
 ------------------------

-By default ``SupraPackageFramework`` defines and initializes Doctrine using it's own ``config.yml``.
-By default, this section looks like below:
+By default ``SupraPackageFramework`` defines and initializes Doctrine using it's own ``config.yml``:

 .. code-block:: yaml
     :linenos: